thelastmile/fcc-static/README.md

 # fcc-static

+Note: When running locally, you'll need to serve from a local HTTP server instead of file://.
+You can use "python -m SimpleHTTPServer" for example

 The goal of this project is to be able to use all FreeCodeCamp exercises while offline. (for those exercises where it makes sense, e.g. not ones that rely on a cloud service)

 Additionally, we would like to use the JSON format that defines the exercises to make additional exercises